hephaestus-compiler-project/types-bug-study-artifact/README.md

 This dumps the following Table to standard output.
-Note that this Table actually corresponds to complete Figure 15.
+Note that this table actually corresponds to a complete version of Figure 15.

 ```
 Distribution of Language Features (corresponding to a complete version of Figure 15)
 =============================================================================================
 Feature                          Category                           # Test Cases        Common
 ---------------------------------------------------------------------------------------------
 Lambda                           Functional programming             61                  True
-Functional interface             Functional programming             43                  True
+SAM type                         Functional programming             43                  True
 Function reference               Functional programming             28                  True
 Function type                    Functional programming             24                  True
 Eta expansion                    Functional programming             2                   False